 - Hits Measures the number of times a firearms examiner confirms an Integrated Ballistic Identification System (IBIS) match of two or more electronic images linking two or more separate criminal investigations, where no known connection may have previously existed. - Leads Measures the number of times a firearm examiner or NIBIN technician identifies a match of two or more electronic images linking two or more separate criminal investigations, where no known connection may have previously existed.
 The matches are NOT confirmed by a firearm examiner under a scope and are considered presumptive leads for investigative purposes. - Data validation and verification is accomplished via quarterly reviews by ATF.
-There are no identified data limitations at this time.
+An additional data validation and verification process is completed by ATF, each fiscal year.
+This final data validation and verification process confirms whether identified leads are actually leads, hits or errors.
+This final review only adjusts the year end totals, and does not adjust quarterly totals retrospectively.